time-rs/book/src/api/format-description.md

   The padded value has a width of 4.
 You can choose between padding with zeroes, spaces, or having no padding at all.
 The default is to pad the value with zeroes.

-  Users can choose between two representations: the full year (the default) and the last two digits of the year.
+  Users can choose between three representations: the full year (the default), the century and the last two digits of the year.
 This should be relatively straightforward.
-Note that when parsing, if only the last two digits of the year are present, the value returned may not be what was expected — if the return is successful at all (it's not guaranteed).
+Note that when parsing, if only the century or last two digits of the year are present, the value returned may not be what was expected — if the return is successful at all (it's not guaranteed).

   There are two ranges: _extended_ (the default) and _standard_.
 When the `large-dates` feature flag is _not_ enabled, the two behave identically.
 When enabled, using _standard_ allows for